Ivane212/Walk-With-Tyson/README.md

 ## Page 3: Images

 Images page contains 18 photos of Tyson (German Shepherd dog).
 Photos are placed in chronological order so that the viewer can see the growth phases of Tyson from a pup to an adult dog.
-The users can also see photos of Tyson socializing with other dogs including small, medium and large breeds.
+The users can also see photos of Tyson socializing with other breeeds including small, medium and large sized dogs.

 ## Page 4: Walkies